 - 1. EU procurement rules directly govern how councils buy their supplies and services.
 All procurements above a certain value (normally £156,442) must follow relatively complex and lengthy EU procedures to ensure providers from across the EU get a chance to compete for councils' contracts. - 2.
-LG Group's work on simplifying procurement rules supports the Group's 'productivity programme' which encourages local government efficiencies in the face of budget cuts. - 3.
-The Group is beginning work with the EU and Whitehall to influence new EU public procurement legislation to be proposed in late 2011 or early 2012.
-The process of agreeing new rules at EU level followed by implementation into UK law will take several years.
+LG Group's work on simplifying procurement rules supports the Group's 'productivity programme' which supports local government efficiencies in the face of budget cuts. - 3.
+This paper follows discussions at the January 2011 European and International Board meeting in Nottingham.
+As outlined at that meeting, the Group is working with the EU and Whitehall to influence new EU public procurement legislation to be proposed in late 2011 or early 2012.
+The process of agreeing new rules at EU level followed by implementation into UK law will take several years. - 4.
+The Improvement Board also endorsed this work at its 17 May 2011 meeting.